This topic is featured in my book Answers in the Dark.

 In the years before we wrote stuff down, we passed on wisdom to our tribe through songs and storytelling.
 It’s possible that the lyrics of the song you wake up with provide some insight or information that could be useful, so it’s worth writing the lyrics down and seeing how you interpret them.

 If you find you have this experience regularly, keeping a dream diary might help.
 You can see if there are any patterns as to why you wake up with those lyrics and their possible meaning.
-(You can get a free guide on keeping a dream diary when you subscribe.)
+(You can get insight in how to keep a dream diary in Answers In The Dark).

 Keep in mind, there could be lots of reasons this is happening which are still unexplored – the song might reflect your mood, a memory or just be a song.